Applying to Business School - US or UK?

 Here are some of the main differences in applying to business school in the US and the UK.

 In order to earn a place in a US undergraduate program, students need to finish 12 years of schooling and take the standardized SAT exam.
+Certain business programs will require a particular GPA to begin the program.

 Tuition and Cost of Living